Pashtunistan: History

-Delhi Sultanate and the last Afghan Empire
+Delhi Sultanate and the Durrani Empire

 During the Delhi Sultanate era, the region was ruled by mainly Afghan and various, largely Sunni, Hanafi-jurisprudential driven Turkic dynasties from Delhi, India.
 An early Pashtun nationalist was the "Warrior-poet" Khushal Khan Khattak, who was imprisoned by the Mughal emperor Aurangzeb for trying to incite the Pashtuns to rebel against the rule of the Mughals.
 However, despite sharing a common language and believing in a common ancestry, the Pashtuns first achieved unity in the 18th century.
 The eastern parts of Pashtunistan were ruled by the Mughal Empire, while the western parts were ruled by the Persian Safavids as their easternmost provinces.
 During the early 18th century, Pashtun tribes led by Mirwais Hotak successfully revolted against the Safavids in the city of Kandahar.
 In a chain of events, he declared Kandahar and other parts of what is now southern Afghanistan independent.
 By 1738 the Mughal Empire had been crushingly defeated and their capital sacked and looted by forces of a new Iranian ruler; the military genius and commander Nader Shah.
 Besides Persian, Turkmen, and Caucasian forces, Nader was also accompanied by the young Ahmad Shah Durrani, and 4,000 well trained Abdali Pashtun troops from what is now Afghanistan.

 After the death of Nader Shah in 1747 and the disintegration of his massive empire, Ahmad Shah Durrani created his own large and powerful Durrani Empire, which included all of modern-day Afghanistan, North east Iran, Sindh, Punjab, Baluchistan and Kashmir.
 The famous couplet by Ahmad Shah Durrani describes the association the people have with the regional city of Kandahar:

 "Da Dili takht herauma cheh rayad kam zama da khkule Pukhtunkhwa da ghre saroona".

 Translation: "I forget the throne of Delhi when I recall the mountain peaks of my beautiful Pukhtunkhwa."

 The last Afghan Empire was established in 1747 and united all the different Pashtun tribes as well as many other ethnic groups.
 Parts of the Pashtunistan region around Peshawar was invaded by Ranjit Singh and his Sikh army in the early part of the 19th century, but a few years later they were defeated by the British Raj, the new powerful empire which reached the Pashtunistan region from the east.